jps327/satc-polycule-app/README.md

 Each individual will now have both a performance score for a given trait and a measure of how important it is to them that their partner exhibit this trait.
 The argument here is that if a trait is very important to someone, being less than perfect on that trait should have a negative effect on the polycule's score.
 And vice versa, if a trait is very unimportant to someone, it doesn't matter how bad others are at that trait, it won't really affect the polycule's health.

-Let $I(i, j)$ be how important it is for the $j$th person that a partner of theirs be good at the $i$th trait.
+Let $I(i, j)$ be how important it is for the $j$th person that a partner of theirs be good at the $i$-th trait.
 For simplicity, let's assume importance is measured with a 5-point likert scale (the reasoning is that one day this app might be extended to let you score yourself, and it is easier for people to think in likert scales).
 So $I(i, j) \in {0, 0.25, 0.5, 0.75, 1}$.

 Perosnally, if asked, I don't think that we coneptualize "importance" in a linear scale.
 I think it's closer to a bell curve.
 Most people will see the importance of a trait somewhere between "important" or "unimportant," but the extremes ("extremely important" or "extremely unimportant") are a lot less common.
 So we need some way to convert the importance score to a percentile.
 What we really want to know is, given an importance value $I(i, j)$, what percentile of the general population am I in how important I see that trait?
 That "importance percentile" should be the true "importance score."